neelamdwivedi-da/damlfinancetraining/Module3/CreatingAccounts.md

   deriving (Eq, Show)
 ```

-Since there is only the owner as the Controller, the outgoing and incoming controllers are set as singleton lists with owner as the single element.
+Since the Controller is just the owner, the outgoing and incoming controllers are set as singleton lists with owner as the single element.

 4. Create a PartiesMap from the list of observers.
 PartiesMap is yet another type defined in Daml.Finance.Interface.Types.Common.Types module as follows: